-The Kanban Method has been used to improve productivity and optimise processes – with great success since the 1940s.
-No longer confined to the factory floor where it was first implemented, people now apply Kanban to studying, retail management and software development.
+The Kanban Method has been used to improve productivity and optimize processes – with great success since the 1940s.
+No longer confined to the factory floor where it was first implemented, people now apply Kanban to studying, retail management, and software development.

-Using a Kanban board to visualise your workflow is a key component.
-Trello is free, simple and easy to use project management tool ideal for getting started with Kanban.
+Using a Kanban board to visualize your workflow is a key component.
+Trello is a free, simple, and easy to use project management tool ideal for getting started with Kanban.

 What is Kanban

 Kanban, meaning “signboard” or “billboard” in Japanese, was invented by Taiichi Ohno, one of Toyota’s engineers in the 1940s.
 The idea is simple.

 First, each project is split into user stories to deliver value to your customers as soon as possible.
 Then, the different process states are specified – To Do, Doing, Done.
 Define your starting and ending point of the process.
 These are your To Do and Done states.
 Then split all activities in between into steps.
 These are your Doing states.

 An essential part of Kanban is to apply WIP limits over every Doing state of your process – if there are too many tasks in progress, a task has to be completed before a new one is started.
 Strive to keep the number of your tasks under the limits to prevent your team from burning out and work from being delayed.
 Suitable WIP limits improve team focus, reduce cycle times, and increase customer satisfaction.

 In Kanban tasks are ordered by priority from top to bottom, when a Doing slot opens up, the highest priority To Do task can then be moved over.
 By focusing on clearing unfinished tasks before new ones can be started, flow is maintained, bottlenecks are avoided and team productivity is increased.

 Three key components are used in Kanban: boards, lists, and cards.